0r10n09/Arz/README.md

 # Arz
-Welcome to Arz, this is a what is technically classified as a shell enviroment, for now it contains basic features, a file explorer, a noeftech (sorta), a clear command, becaause i mean, what command interpreter/CLI doesn't?
+Welcome to Arz, this is a what is technically classified as a shell enviroment, for now it contains basic features, a file explorer, a noeftech (sorta), a clear command, because i mean, what command interpreter/CLI doesn't?

 # Don't Panic!
 For those who have no clue how to use the ``g++`` command, dont worry, everything is already compiled